 To begin teaching your dog to Come on command you will need to begin in a quiet place.
-A quiet room in your house where there are no distractions is best.
-Attach a leash and put your dog in a SIT about 2-3 feet away.
+A quiet room in your house where there are no distractions would be best.
+Attach a leash and put your dog in a SIT 1-3 feet away.
 Using a favorite toy or treat, present it and call your dog’s name.
-When it moves toward you, reward it.
+When your dog moves toward you, reward it.
 Repeat this until the dog comes to you 100% of the time.
-Each time you get 100% compliance add a few feet to the distance.
+Each time you get 100% compliance add another foot to the distance.
 When your dog is great inside, add a small distraction.
-Then more and more distraction.
+(TV on, other people in the room, etc).
+When you have 100% compliance add more distraction.
+Then more and more.

 When your dog is perfect inside, move the training to a quiet area in the yard.
 When the dog is at 100% with the leash attach a long line.
 A long line is a leash or section of rope.
 I use a 15 foot leash line and a 25 & 50 foot piece of nylon rope.